A Lesson from the Life of Joseph

 In another very similar teaching, Jesus taught that we as His disciples must deny ourselves and take up our cross daily to follow Him (Luke 9:23).
 This means that we must deny, or “die to”, our own will and what we would choose for ourselves in life, and in place of what we want for ourselves, we are to submit to God’s will and His plan for our lives.

-God’s will for all of His people is revealed to us through His word, and His will for each of us individually is revealed through the events, circumstances, and conditions which He has ordained for our lives.
+God’s will for all His people is revealed to us through His word, and His will for each of us individually is revealed through the events, circumstances, and conditions which He has ordained for our lives.
 In other words, God’s sovereign will for each of us individually is revealed through the things that He brings about in our lives and through the things that He allows to “happen” to us.
 Through some of these events we will suffer the loss, or the “death”, of things that we want for ourselves in this life.

-Jesus taught us clearly in John 12:24-26, and also in Mark 10:35-40, that such sufferings as we have seen in the life of Joseph, and in the lives of other of God’s servants as recorded in the Scriptures, are necessary if spiritual fruit with eternal value is to be born to the glory of God.
+Jesus taught us clearly in John 12:24-26, and in Mark 10:35-40, that such sufferings as we have seen in the life of Joseph, and in the lives of other of God’s servants as recorded in the Scriptures, are necessary if spiritual fruit with eternal value is to be born to the glory of God.
 Nowhere is this principle exemplified with greater glory than in the life of Jesus Christ Himself.
 This same principle of spiritual fruit bearing has always been, and will always be, at work in the lives of every one of God’s people, until Christ’s second coming.

 The principle that Jesus taught in John 12:24-26 is like a continuous thread that runs throughout the entire tapestry of the Scriptures, from Genesis to Revelation.
 This timeless and universal principle of spiritual fruit bearing, ordained by God, is the reason that Joseph had to endure the undeserved sufferings he experienced, in order to bear the fruit of saving the family of Jacob through the famine that was to come.
 In this service for God, Joseph was instrumental in the preservation of the lineage through which Jesus Christ Himself would be born into the world.

-Looking back, Joseph came to understand why God had brought about all of these painful events in his life, as we see when he finally revealed himself to his brothers in Genesis 45.
+Looking back, Joseph came to understand why God had brought about all these painful events in his life, as we see when he finally revealed himself to his brothers in Genesis 45.
 Up to that time his brothers had not recognized him, but now he chose to reveal himself to them:

 Then Joseph said to his brothers, “Please come closer to me.”
 And they came closer.
 And he said, “I am your brother Joseph, whom you sold into Egypt.
 Now do not be grieved or angry with yourselves, because you sold me here, for God sent me before you to preserve life.
 For the famine has been in the land these two years, and there are still five years in which there will be neither plowing nor harvesting.
 God sent me before you to preserve for you a remnant in the earth, and to keep you alive by a great deliverance.
 Now, therefore, it was not you who sent me here, but God….”
 (Genesis 45:4-8, emphasis added).